mohdshuaib42/AWS-Training-CloudMaven/AWS Week 2 Assesment/README.md

 ![alt text](<Screenshots/Screenshot (188).png>)

 ## As we see here we have hosted our static page through AWS S3
-NOTE: To serve a static website we must uncheck the public access of out S3 Bucket
+NOTE: To serve a static website we must uncheck the block public access of out S3 Bucket
 ![alt text](<Screenshots/Screenshot (189).png>)

 ## Now creating an ALB in VPC-A public subnet with a listener on port 80.
 ![alt text](<Screenshots/Screenshot (190).png>)